Discover the best northern lights tours in Tromsø with this practical and in-depth guide.

 As a result, the season got even extended – instead of November 1, most Tromsø based companies start their northern lights tours already on September 15, or even September 1.

 However, there are few significant differences between northern light tours from different providers.
 For example, they all operate with the same weather and aurora forecast, and the guides from other companies share information with each.
-Therefore you can not say that this or that company is more successful in finding the northern lights.
+Therefore, the success between companies might be less than you think.
+However, some companies have more experienced guides than others, and are willing to go the extra mile to make sure you are left happy at the end of a long night!

 Since the aurora borealis generally extend from 80 kilometers (50 miles) to 640 kilometers (400 miles) above the Earth’s surface, you will not be chasing the northern lights but rather searching for a clear sky.
 So, if the weather around Tromsø doesn’t look very promising and only a few places might have a clearance in cloud coverage, you can bump into other tours that went for the same spot.